Don's Software Downloads!

 Some software here may be inadequately copyrighted / noted for enforcement of the very liberal-to-downloader GPL terms.
 In such case, it becomes public domain software.

-2. Executables (ready-to-run) require DOS preferably 3.0 or higher, which is supplied with or required to install (and remains after installing) Microsoft Windows 3.x, 95, or 98.
+2. Executables (ready-to-run) require DOS preferably 3.0 or higher, maybe as low as about 2.3, which is supplied with or required to install (and remains after installing) Microsoft Windows 3.x, 95, or 98.
 Windows XP "cmd" so far works.

 3. For all programs here so far, source code is posted here (in links).
 Download and compile the source code if you do not trust me to not infect my executibles with nasties such as viruses (virii?) or worms.
-Source codes are in BASIC (as of 5/15/2021 and all earlier times) and compileable with Microsoft Quick Basic 4.5 (and probably most lower versions down to 2.5) and probably compileable with all versions of Microsoft Visual Basic either as-is or with minor changes.
-In addition, BASIC source codes are probably largely to possibly entirely-as-is workable in most versions of Borland TurboBasic.
+Source codes are in BASIC (as of 4/7/2025 and all earlier times) and compileable with Microsoft Quick Basic 4.5 (and probably most lower versions down to 2.5 and Basic Compiler 7) and probably compileable with all versions of Microsoft Visual Basic either as-is or with minor changes.
+BASIC source codes are probably also largely to possibly entirely-as-is workable in most versions of Borland TurboBasic.

 3. Most Microsoft Basic compilers 2.5 to 7 (at least for DOS) and maybe some other Microsoft programming languages (especially BASIC) have some strange extraneous slowdown in floating point math.
-There is a patch!
+There is a patch, the Dan Barclay Mathpatch.

 My Computer Speedup General Hints (mostly old)